jshph/enzyme/temp roadmap.md

 - "email me a copy" button to send the current version to email - and to schedule over the server
 - open button should open the file in obsidian
 - quick demo video for people to see it tomorrow and give some feedback

+- selected range should apply to the query step
+- fix the dragging causing elements to deselect
+- less glitchy index initialization step
+- dock should work
+- recipe view should be accessible if not logged in, but cannot save recipe or execute more than twice
+- adjust the animation of the nodes - while dragging, the nodes should be higher opacity.
+- optional - sliding left and right will "stream" the node changes.

 - think more about a "sharable" version of the email... one that doesn't expose your raw notes, makes it possible for you to share with others.